What Bird’s Eye View is About

 Book Clubs across Canada and the U.S. have discussed Bird’s Eye View.
 I would love to answer your questions via email, telephone, or Skype.
 For a list of discussion questions, click: Book Club Questions.

 While writing my wartime novel, I interviewed many veterans.
 My research into the Second World War resulted in more than 100 true stories that are published on my website, indexed by subject and title.
 To see the complete list, click here: Wartime Wednesdays.

 My Favourite Veterans

 In 2016, I released a printed non-fiction book, an anthology of my personal interviews with 28 Second World War veterans.
 It is only available from me.
 To read more about my new book, or to place an order, click here: My Favourite Veterans.

-If you love history, check out my NEW novel, about pioneer life in the Peace River, Alberta area.
+If you love history, check out my second novel, about pioneer life in the Peace River, Alberta area.
 Visit this page for more info: Wildwood.

-Read the opening chapter of Wildwood here: Wildwood Excerpt.
+Read the first chapter of Wildwood here: Wildwood Excerpt.